daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 ## Step 1: Download SD card imaging
 - Format SD card or [Restore USB Drive if it has been used before](https://github.com/daljitdokal/raspberry-pi-server-minimal-setup/blob/ubuntu-server/restore-usb-drive.org)
-- To simplify the sd card creation process we can use the open source rpi-imager utility, the code snippet below will download the latest release:
+- To simplify the SD card creation process we can use the open source rpi-imager utility, the code snippet below will download the latest release:
 ```bash
 export GET_USER="Dalji" # $USER
 echo Downloading latest release zip from github